Skip to Content

 Instructions

-1. Cut 35g of cheddar (around a quarter) from the block grate and set aside.
+1. Cut 35g of cheddar (around a quarter) from the block grate it and set aside.

-5. Place on the cheese and then close the chicken using your hands to help form it back into its original shape.
+4. Place the cheese in the chicken then fold it back into its original shape.

-10. Mix together the bbq sauce, tomato passata, liquid smoke, and tabasco.
+8. Mix together the bbq sauce, tomato passata, Worcestershire sauce, and Tabasco.
 Add the last two whilst tasting to get the sauce right for you.

-11. Pour this sauce over the chicken and then sprinkle the top of the chicken with the remaining cheese.
+9. After the chicken has been cooking for 10 minutes, pour this sauce over the chicken and then sprinkle over the remaining cheese.

 Nutrition Information: